Skip to main content

 Services

-For years, I’ve been so focused on my publishing company, TMP Books, that I forget to promote the other services I offer, which includes critiquing of manuscripts.
-But when I was asked about my services this week, I thought I’d add a page to my website for anyone who might be interested.
+For years, I’ve been so focused on my publishing company, TMP Books, that I rarely promote the a la carte services I offer, which include the critiquing of manuscripts.

 $50, critique of 2500-word article or chapter